 SWOT Analysis Advantages

-- 10,000-Foot View: A SWOT allows you to consider multiple factors that you might not normally associate together all at once (departing CEO and macro-trends, for example).
+- High-level business or project overview: A SWOT allows you to consider multiple factors that you might not normally associate together all at once (departing CEO and macro-trends, for example).
 This process can invite management to identify creative solutions to company issues that may have previously been hard to identify; having this combination of different sources of data, from internal balance-sheet metrics to market data points to press releases may enable your organization to find more comprehensive and representative patterns.

-- Simplicity: A SWOT is a simple framework that allows you to consider and break down complex problems that are usually considered and tackled separately but without a link to the bigger picture offered by a SWOT exercise.
+- Simplicity: The simplicity of a SWOT framework allows you to consider and break down complex problems that might otherwise be tackled in isolation.
+It provides a holistic view by linking seemingly separate issues to the bigger picture.

 SWOT Analysis Disadvantages

-- Research shows a weak link between the SWOT exercise and actual strategic decision-making and organization follow-through.
+- Likeliness of no real follow-through: Research shows a weak link between the SWOT exercise and actual strategic decision-making and organization follow-through.
 As a result, we’ve seen alternative frameworks emerge, most notably Porter's five forces analysis.